noahpierau/articles/decred-messaging-proposal.md

 #### Lessons to consider

-- The order of text really matters - prioritise.
+- The order of text really matters - prioritize.
-- Aim for reduction and simplicity at every stage - this will create impact.
+- Aim for reduction and simplicity to create impact.
-- Consider the messaging is aimed at reaching and influencing - test it out.
+- Messaging is aimed at reaching and influencing - test it out.
-- Narratives and marketing approaches to explain the project can shift over time.
+- Narratives and marketing approaches constantly change over time.
-- Multiple narratives may coexist, this is something we [see in Bitcoin](https://uncommoncore.co/visions-of-bitcoin-how-major-bitcoin-narratives-changed-over-time/) as well. q
+- Multiple narratives may coexist, this is something we [see in Bitcoin](https://uncommoncore.co/visions-of-bitcoin-how-major-bitcoin-narratives-changed-over-time/) as well.

 #### Key questions